gnembon/scarpet/programs/survival/README.md

 	Vortex 1 is a useful magnet, and Vortex 3 is a crazy random tornado which no-one wants except for a prank or messing around I suppose you could use it with TNT to send it smashing into things as a powerful and volatile weapon

+### waypoints.sc:
+#### by Firigion and boyenn
+	Adds a server-side waypoints system, where any player can add and teleport to waypoints that any player creates.
+Permissions to teleport are highly customizable (see [here](https://youtu.be/OF_hY1sTRYY)).
+It also features the ability to render a line in the direction of a waypoint (see [here](https://youtu.be/0N2qVahMD7s)).

 ### world_map.sc:
 #### By gnembon
 	https://www.youtube.com/watch?v=TqgyvnjEAn4